Clan Wood: Clan profile

 Timothy Michael Herbert Fawcett Wood, has matriculated the undifferenced Arms and Supporters of the first Chief of Clan Wood in the present line, Admiral Sir Andrew Wood of Largo in Fife, at the Court of the Lord Lyon King of Arms of Scotland.
 He is the hereditary Representative of the Ancient Family of Wood of Largo and Chief of the Name.
 The crest badge that is used by members of the clan comprises the Crest of the Chief's Arms held within a traditional strap and buckle and contains the motto of the Clan's Chiefs, which is TUTUS IN UNDIS (Latin: "Safe on the Waves").

-According to the clan's official website, since 2017, Oonagh Elizabeth Susan Fawcett Wood has succeeded her father as Representative of the Ancient Family of Wood of Largo and Chief of the Name.
+According to the clan's official website, since 2017, Oonagh Elizabeth Susan Fawcett Wood has succeeded her father as Representative of the Ancient Family of Wood of Largo and Chief of the Name and Baroness of Largo.
 She is the middle offspring of her late father and is predominantly based in London England.